 Remote MCP Server is a standardized way for AI Agents to connect and interact with third-party applications like Box, enabling seamless access to content and AI capabilities across platforms.
 The Box MCP Server acts as a bridge that allows leading AI Agent platforms—such as Copilot Studio and Claude Enterprise—to securely query and utilize Box data and AI-powered tools without exposing raw file content.
 Through OAuth authorization, users can grant AI Agents controlled access to their Box accounts, enabling intelligent document handling, advanced search, and multi-file AI queries directly within these external AI environments.
+It exposes existing Box API functionality as a defined set of tools and endpoints, offering an alternative access method for AI Agents rather than introducing new capabilities.

 Learn More